 2. SOME OF THE MOST BEAUTIFUL BEACHES IN THE WORLD ARE IN SARASOTA

-While the entire Gulf Coast is abundant with award-winning beaches, Sarasota’s 35-mile stretch of sand and surf boasts some particularly stunning gems.
+While the entire Gulf Coast is abundant with award-winning beaches, Sarasota’s more than 35-mile stretch of sand and surf boasts some particularly stunning gems.
 Six keys (barrier islands) hug the coastline, all with gleaming-white, sugar-soft sand and glorious sunsets, but each with its own distinctive vibe.
 And like many Florida beach towns, Sarasota’s keys quiet down quite a bit in late spring when the snowbirds head north for the summer.

-Here’s a look at a few faves:
+Here’s a closer look at each one:

 - Longboat Key: This 12-mile island features resorts, beach cottages, and seaside hotels, plus established residential areas with lovely homes alongside the intracoastal canals that lead out to the open Gulf.
 A quaint downtown district bustles with restaurants, shops, and beach bars.